jeffreytse/cactus-tunnel/README.md

 Hey, nice to meet you, you found this charming tool.
 Here the _Cactus Tunnel_ is a TCP tunnel tool over WebSocket and Browser.
-It can help you open a TCP tunnel to the outside world through the browser in an extremely restricted environment, just like a cactus under the scorching sun to absorb nutrients in the endless desert. **If you are a thirsty and honey geek and focus on finding outside hydration, don't miss it.**
+It can help you open a TCP tunnel to another side of the world through the browser in an extremely restricted environment, just like a cactus under the scorching sun to absorb nutrients in the endless desert. **If you are a thirsty and honey geek and focus on finding new hydration, don't miss it.**

 <p align="center">
 Like this charming tool?
 You can give it a star or sponsor me!<br>